Opetushallitus/aoe/README.md

 # AOE Streaming Service

-Streaming Service for the Library of Open Educational Materials
+Media Streaming Service for the Library of Open Educational Resources